 Most people in their late teens or early twenties have their wisdom teeth, the third and final set of molars, removed.
 These teeth emerge naturally sometime between the ages of 17 and 25.
 They either come in without any problems or they can severely impact the teeth and mouth.
 Most dentists recommend a wisdom tooth removal procedure because they can cause extreme pain if grown in a bad placement in the mouth such as clashing with other teeth, inside the gums, and many more.

-If the wisdom teeth have emerged and outside the gums, they can be extracted like any tooth.
+If wisdom teeth have emerged and are outside the gums, they can be extracted like any tooth.
 However, if they are grown inside the gums, dental surgery is recommended.
 There are also a bunch of other reasons why wisdom teeth should be extracted.

 Here are some ways to determine if your wisdom teeth should be removed by a Calgary dentist.

 1. If You Are Undergoing a Calgary Dentist Orthodontic Treatment Like Invisalign or Braces